carlosug/GlobalStudies/PITCHME.md

 * Easy to **reason** about how data drives visualization
 * Easy to **iterate**
 * Easy to be **consistent**
+@snap[north-east span-100 text-pink text-06]
+Why is it important?
 ---

 ## What are we getting into?